News items from ISU Marketing and Communications

 BOISE—Idaho State University-Meridian Health Science Center will graduate its largest class May 8—with 292 students eligible for degrees.

 That includes 96 Renaissance High School students, who will receive associate degrees in general studies through a partnership with ISU and the West Ada School District.
-The cememony starts at 6 p.m. at the Boise Centre, 850 W. Front St.
+The ceremony starts at 6 p.m. at the Boise Centre, 850 W. Front St.

 Campus administrators will recognize six students for academic excellence and community service.
-They include the five finalists for the ISU-Meridian Student Excellence Award and Sabrina Sherwood, recipient of the ISU Alumni Association’s Outstanding Student Achievement Award from the College of Pharmacy.
+They include the five finalists for the ISU-Meridian Student Excellence Award and Sabrina Sherwood, Boise, recipient of the ISU Alumni Association’s Outstanding Student Achievement Award from the College of Pharmacy.

 It’s this type of service that has earned him the praise of faculty and students.
 “He is innovative and forward thinking… a real scholar,” wrote his nominating professors.

 Diller said he decided to study audiology after learning about sign language studies in high school.
 He enrolled in ISU, earning a bachelor’s degree in communication sciences and disorders before enrolling in the Doctor of Audiology program.

 “It has been phenomenal.
 ISU is a hidden gem in the audiology world,” he said.